Marcellus

 How to Pronounce Marcellus

 Our model has identified 3 different pronunciations for the name Marcellus.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.4% confident that Marcellus is pronounced as mahr-SEH-luhs.
-The next most likely pronunciation is MAHR-seh-luhs, at 23.3% confidence.
+Our model is 67.4% confident that Marcellus is pronounced as mahr-SEH-luhs, which has 3 syllables.
+The next most likely pronunciation is MAHR-seh-luhs, at 23.3% confidence, with 3 syllables.

 mahr-SEH-luhs (3 syllables)